mathworks/Low-Cost-Hardware-with-MATLAB-Online/README.md

-# <span style="color:rgb(213,80,0)">Project\-Based Learning with Low\-Cost Hardware using MATLAB Online</span>
+# <span style="color:rgb(213,80,0)">Project\-Based Learning with Low\-Cost Hardware using MATLAB</span>

 # Overview

-This workshop serves as a resource for educators seeking to enhance experiential learning with MATLAB**®** and Simulink**®** in online, hybrid, and remote environments.
-By leveraging MATLAB Online in conjunction with affordable hardware, educators can offer students engaging projects and activities without the need for costly lab equipment, extensive software installations, or complex desktop configurations.
-The repository includes guidance on using MATLAB Online with low\-cost hardware platforms, such as Arduino, and other devices via MATLAB Mobile and ThingSpeak, to facilitate project\-based learning.
-It also provides instructions on connecting hardware to MATLAB Online and designing effective project\-based learning activities for remote settings.
+This webinar is designed for educators aiming to enrich project-based learning experiences by integrating affordable hardware with MATLAB®.
+Participants will explore practical strategies for utilizing MATLAB Mobile for sensor data acquisition, interfacing webcams for image and video processing, and connecting to cloud-based platforms like ThingSpeak for IoT applications.
+The session will also cover hands-on integration with popular hardware platforms such as Raspberry Pi and Arduino, demonstrating how these tools can be seamlessly connected to MATLAB to create interactive, real-world projects.
+Attendees will gain insights into setting up and managing low-cost hardware in both classroom and remote learning environments, enabling engaging, scalable, and accessible project-based activities without the need for expensive lab infrastructure or complex software installations.

 ## Technical Requirements